cwphuah/url_shortener/README.md

 # URL Shortener

 A simple URL shortener application built with Ruby on Rails.
+It is currently deployed on https://url-shortener-csai.onrender.com/.

 ## Table of Contents